ServerlessDevelopers/serverless-rust/docs/patterns/database-patterns/ddb-basic-operations.md

 The key things to note are that you can specify key as a single partition key or you can use a HashMap to use a compound partition key and range key if the table requires.

-What is really nice about working with item that are returned from DynamoDB, the very familiar serde concept that is used throughout Rust for working with JSON can be used for this data as well which is also JSON.
+What is really nice about working with item that are returned from DynamoDB, the very familiar serde crate that is used throughout Rust for working with JSON can be used for this data as well which is also JSON.

 <CH.Code>